B.S. Degree in Psychology

-The B.S.
-Degree is a pre-professional degree that emphasizes preparation for graduate school.
-Students who wish to pursue master’s or doctorate degrees are encouraged to pursue the B.S. degree.
+The B.S. degree is a pre-professional degree that emphasizes preparation for graduate school.
+Students who wish to pursue a master’s degree or doctoral degree are encouraged to pursue the B.S. degree.

-An OC graduate with Bachelor of Science degree in Psychology will:
+An OC graduate with a Bachelor of Science degree in Psychology will:

 - Demonstrate analytical and critical thinking through completion of a research project and presenting that project at a state or regional conference.

 - Develop skills in writing in scientific psychology.